Snaacky/theindex/README.md

 # Getting started

-The easiest way is to use Docker via:
+The easiest way is to get started is by using Docker via:

 ```
 docker run -d -p <host-port>:8080 -v /path/on/host:/config --name=index ranimepiracy/index